Nancyb26/Front-end-test-Nancy/README.md

 - **React**: I chose React for this project because it is well-suited for building dynamic and interactive UIs.
 Its efficient state management and component-based structure made it a natural fit for this project.

-- **Material-UI**: For pre-built, consistent and customisable UI components, Material UI (MUI) provided a great balance of simplicity and flexibility so, I have implemented some MUI features such as buttons, icons and pagination components.
+- **Material-UI (MUI)**: I used MUI for its pre-built, consistent, and customisable UI components.
+Features like buttons, icons, and pagination are implemented using this library.

 - **React Virtuoso**: This library is great for rendering large data lists efficiently.
 Given the size of the sensor data, React Virtuoso ensures smooth scrolling and performance.